1979–80 DePaul Blue Demons men's basketball team

 The 1979–80 DePaul Blue Demons men's basketball team represented DePaul University during the 1979–80 NCAA Division I men's basketball season.
 They were led by head coach Ray Meyer, in his 38th season, and played their home games at the Alumni Hall in Chicago.
+In the 1980 NCAA Tournament the Blue Demons were a #1 seed but were upset in the second round by UCLA 77–71.